-BREYERFEST

-Report by Lisa Major
+BREYERFEST Report by Lisa Major

 Always fun.
 This year I only bothered looking at the older models which were more likely to be in my price range.
-I didn't replace goodbye." any of the models I lost when I was young this time but found some interesting older pieces.
+I didn't replace any of the models I lost when I was young this time but found some interesting older pieces.
 Not all my purchases were Breyers.
 I bought one Heartland model which reminded me of the Island Stallion and a pinto like the ones my grandfather used to have in his house.
 I saw Blue Moon Rising again and spoke with Frank Kuntz and Castle McLaughlin, spearheaders of effort to save the Nokotas.

-DONATO HANOVER

-by Lisa
+DONATO HANOVER by Lisa

 This year's Hambletonian was won by favorite Donato Hanover.
 He outpaced talented filly Pampered Princess and repelled a stretch challenge by Adrian Hanover.
 It was his thirteenth race.
-Curiously one of the races he won as a two-vear-old was the Peter Haughton Memorial, which seems to have carried the same jinx the Breeder's Cup Juvenile did is anyone leaping at the chance to be our mom, before Street Sense went on to win the Derby after winning the Juvenile.
+Curiously one of the races he won as a two-year-old was the Peter Haughton Memorial, which seems to have carried the same jinx the Breeder's Cup Juvenile did before Street Sense went on to win the Derby after winning the Juvenile.
 Harness racing now has three living Triple Crown winners.
 Will Donato Hanover make it four?
 I'll get to watch him race if he makes it to the Futurity in Lexington but I won't get to see the last of the Triple Crown races, the Yonkers Trot.

-ALL THE TIME IN THE WORLD

-by Johnny Carruthers
+ALL THE TIME IN THE WORLD by Johnny Carruthers

 I rarely remember what happens in my dreams.
 Most of the time, even the vaguest memory fades away by the time I am fully awake.
-Of course, when I have one of those few times when the memory of a dream does stay with me, it's one that I really wish had mean, I don't have to worry about a biological faded into oblivion.
+Of course, when I have one of those few times when the memory of a dream does stay with me, it's one that I really wish had faded into oblivion.

 I was in a twilight fog; nothing visible as far as I could see.
-Out of the gloom, I saw two seventies." figures walking toward me.
+Out of the gloom, I saw two figures walking toward me.
 A boy and a girl; both appeared to be around 13 or 14.

 The boy was the first to speak.
 "Hi, Dad."
-"Come on, I don't have any kids."
-Even as have been your kids."